Second Glavchev Government: Schengen Area membership

 Continued efforts to insure Bulgaria's full membership in the Schengen Area were one of the key priorities for the Glavchev government.
 During the EU Council meeting in October, Glavchev lamented that the cabinet had taken steps to significantly reduce illegal migration on its external border.

 On 22 October, the Glavchev caretaker cabinet co-signed a joint-declaration with Romania, Hungary and Austria, in which Romania and Bulgaria promised to continue regular border checks on the Bulgarian-Romanian land border, as well as the implementation of other steps to decrease the risk of illegal migration, in exchange for Austria withholding its right to veto the full membership of the nations in the Schengen Area.

 On 28 November, the cabinet officially authorised the formation of a working group with the aim of reforming all border guard services in preparation for the entrance into the Schengen Area on 1 January.

 On 12 December, the European Council officially voted in favour of Romania and Bulgaria becoming full members of the Schengen Area from 1 January.

 Shortly thereafter, the cabinet approved measures in relation to the prior joint-declaration, including the temporary continuation of border checkpoints at the internal border of Romania and Bulgaria for the next 6 months.

-On 1 January 2025, Bulgaria became a full member of the Schengen Area, an event that was listed as a major accomplishment in the annual report of the cabinet.
+On 1 January 2025, alongside Romania, Bulgaria became a full member of the Schengen Area, an event that was listed as a major accomplishment in the annual report of the cabinet.